ChrisForti/know-urself/README.md

 # Know Urself

-This metaphysical website uses Pythagoras's ancient name numerology to assign a core number to your name based on it's vibrational essence.
+This metaphysical website uses Pythagoras's mathematics, coupled with pyrthagorean name numerology.
+To assign a Root number to your name based on it's vibrational essence.

 ## About The Project